-The Davis library is located in the Main building and is geared for ages Preschool - 8th grade with the main focus on K-5th.
-We invite you to explore the resources available in the physical library as well as the online resources.
-We also have a Media Center in the High School Building.
+The Davis Library is located in the Main Building and is geared toward Pre-School - 8th grade with the main focus on K-5th.
+We invite you to explore the resources available in the physical library as well as online resources.

 "A library should be like a pair of open arms."
 Roger Rosenblatt